Tax Refund Identity Theft – Could it Happen to You?

 This type of identity theft is growing.
 The IRS provides information as to how to avoid being a victim, and what to do if you believe that your identity has been stolen.
 If your refund has been given to a thief, there are ways to get the money back, but it takes time and effort to prove your case to the IRS.
 You should contact an experienced New York attorney with experience in helping victims of financial crimes.

-If you are worried about the security of your tax refund, call The Law Offices of Tacopina & Seigel We may be able to help you avoid being a victim, or if you have already been victimized, we can help you recover the money you have lost and help you to bring the thief to justice.
+If you are worried about the security of your tax refund, call Tacopina, Seigel & DeOreo We may be able to help you avoid being a victim, or if you have already been victimized, we can help you recover the money you have lost and help you to bring the thief to justice.